forestdb/forestdb.org/models/mindsets.md

 Other factors that we do not consider in our model, but that might matter, include access to a teacher, quality of learning materials (e.g. Is there a textbook?
 If so, how accurate and/or accessible is it?), and type of task (e.g. is it a physical task?
 A performance?
 Does it involve reasoning and/or memorization?).

 We will present a few simple possible models of different theories of intelligence and show what predictions we would make about an agent's behavior given these theories.
-All of these models will assume a prior distribution over abilities peaked at its center, a uniform distribution over task difficulty, and a cost function on effort such that an agent is *a priori* less likely to put in more effort.
+These models will assume a prior distribution over abilities peaked at its center and uniform distributions over task difficulty and effort<sup><a href="#footnote1" id="ref1">[1]</a></sup>.

 ~~~
 ;;;fold:
 (define (scatterify-dist fn)
   (apply map (append (list (lambda (val prob) (list val prob)))
                      (enumeration-query (fn) #t))))
-(define high 3)
+(define high 1)
-(define mid 2)
+(define mid 0.5)
-(define low 1)
+(define low 0.1)
+(define easy 0.2)
+(define difficult 0.8)
 ;;;

 ; Sample ability from high/medium/low (prior to be measured)